How to Model Retrofitting

 Retrofitting Setup

-For retrofitting, we introduce a new unit "generatorAretro" as an alternative investment option of "generatorAnew", with the same vom_cost and unit_investment_tech_lifetime, and different unit_capacity="80" and unit_investment_cost="400".
+For retrofitting, we introduce a new unit "generatorAretro" as an alternative investment option of "generatorAnew", with the same vom_cost and lifetime_technical, and different capacity_per_unit="80" and unit_investment_cost="400".
 In this configuration, we would model the case where 80% of "generator_A"'s capacity can be retrofitted in a cheaper investment cost than building a new one.

 Particularly, the last and key steps to make "generatorAretro" a retrofitting option for "generator_A" include: